-I want to unpack this new research specifically for breast cancer thrivers—both current patients and anyone who is post-treatment—and then uncover what this means for breast cancer prevention too.
+I want to unpack this research specifically for breast cancer thrivers—both current patients and anyone who is post-treatment—and then uncover what this means for breast cancer prevention too.
 If you’re curious about whether or not you should consume soy, then this is for you—knowledge is power, my friend!

 Personally, I’ve made the choice to keep and enjoy organic soy in my diet.
 If you take a peek in my fridge, you’ll find a variety of whole and minimally-processed organic soy foods, such as edamame, tempeh, miso and tofu.
 These foods land on my plate 2-3 times per week.
 I made this choice because I’ve taken the time to understand the benefits of soy, I see they’re working for me, and my medical team has given me the green light.
 I’m also vegan and including organic, minimally processed soy in my diet (not the processed crap) provides more variety and protein options.
 There’s also just so many great dishes and recipes you can make that include healthy soy options!

 Exploring the research and debunking common misconceptions can help you decide whether or not minimally-processed, organic soy is a good fit for you.
 As always, it’s important to follow your doctor’s advice.
-But if you’re wanting to include some soy in your world and your MD has given it the kibosh, you might want to alert your medical team to the new soy and breast cancer research (check it out below!)
-Just because your doctor is a fabulous smarty pants, doesn’t always mean that he or she is up on the latest nutrition studies.
-So let’s dig into these beautiful new findings, thriving and prevention…
+But if you’re wanting to include some soy in your world and your MD has given it the kibosh, you might want to alert your medical team to this soy and breast cancer research (check it out below!)
+Just because your doctor is a fabulous smarty pants, doesn’t always mean that he or she is up on all the nutrition studies.
+So let’s dig into these beautiful findings, thriving and prevention…

 Breast Cancer Thriving and Soy